williampiat3/ImprovingPSRemotePlay/pi_zero.md

 Change the owner of the certificates to be able to copy them to another machine
 * `chown pi /home/pi/credentials/*`

-If you are connected via ssh on your raspberry you can securily copy the files to your computer using scp (this is the only option available for the pi zero as you can't plug an usb on it as the ethernet dongle is already taking the usb slot) so open a terminal on your computer
+If you are connected via ssh on your raspberry you can securily copy the files to your computer using scp: for windows you need to install winscp and use the graphical interface entering the ip of the raspberry, for MacOS and linux the following command should do the trick:

 * `scp -rp pi@RASPBERRY_IP:/home/pi/credentials target_directory_local_computer`